nikeshskillup/gen-ai/Instructions.md

-**Title: Writing a Dockerfile for Node.js App Deployment**
+**Hands-on Lab: Write a Dockerfile for a Node app deployment**

 Estimate Time : 25 Min

+In this lab, we'll explore how generative AI can assist in creating a Dockerfile for a Node.js application.
+We'll be utilizing IBM's generative AI lab, powered by advanced language models.
+The goal is to generate the necessary code for our Dockerfile, simplifying the development of our Node.js application in a Docker environment.

 **Objective:**
+After completing this exercise, you will be able to:
     - Acquire proficiency in utilizing ChatGPT for Dockerfile creation.
     - Develop effective questioning skills for Dockerfile creation inquiries.
     - Utilize IBM's generative AI lab to generate the necessary response for Dockerfile creation.
     - Ensure clarity and precision in providing details when seeking results from ChatGPT.

-*Note: Please note Generative AI is an evolving field.
-As you attempt the labs, your experience and output might be different than what is seen here.*
+Please note Generative AI is an evolving field.
+As you attempt the labs, your experience and output might be different than what is seen here.

-In this lab, we'll explore how generative AI can assist in creating a Dockerfile for a Node.js application.
-We'll be utilizing IBM's generative AI lab, powered by advanced language models.
-The goal is to generate the necessary code for our Dockerfile, simplifying the development of our Node.js application in a Docker environment.

 Prologue: